 Maple is a hardwood with a closed grain and a smooth surface.
 Unlike oak, which is a ring-porous wood with an open grain, maple usually doesn't have any surface cracks, or even much grain pattern.

-When prepared and painted correctly, the smooth profile of maple cabinets look very nice coated with semi-gloss paint.
-The preparation is also a little easier, not requiring a coating of wood grain filler like oak does.
-Painting maple cabinets involves lots of surface preparation to get maximum durability.
+When prepared and painted correctly, the smooth profile of maple cabinets looks very nice coated with semi-gloss paint.
+The preparation is also a little easier, not requiring a coating of wood-grain filler like oak does.
+But painting maple cabinets still involves lots of surface preparation to get maximum durability.

 After removing the hinges from the door, number each door in the hinge cavity with a black marker and place a piece of tape over it.
 When numbering the doors, I count each one, starting with the upper cabinets from left to right.
 Store the screws in a Ziploc bag so they don't get lost.

 The way I clean cabinets for paint is with Dawn dish soap and a coarse scrubbing pad (green color).
 You can also use TSP (trisodium phosphate) in liquid or granule form.

 TSP cleans wood well and dulls the clear finish on the surface a little, but the reason I don't use it much is because the residue can cause adhesion problems with primer and paint if not rinsed thoroughly.
 TSP can also cause skin irritation.
 Dawn soap cleans fine without having to worry about potential adhesion problems.